Focus: Montreal Cognitive Assessment (MoCA)

 The College’s preferred response is B.

-Per Essential Competency 4.1, occupational therapists must clarify “the role of occupation and enablement when initiating services” (ACOTRO, 2011, p.
-17).
-By clarifying the purpose for the referral, the occupational therapist can better understand the nature of the request and determine if there are additional occupational therapy assessments or interventions that may be appropriate.
+Per Competency A3, specifically A3.3, occupational therapists must determine the clients’ needs and goals for occupational therapy services and decide whether occupational therapy services are appropriate at this time (ACOTRO, ACOTUP, & CAOT, 2021, pg.
+10).
+By clarifying the purpose for the referral, the occupational therapist can better understand the nature of the request and determine if occupational therapy services are warranted at this time and if there are additional occupational therapy assessments or interventions that may be appropriate.

 A is not the best response.
 Occupational therapists are autonomous health care professionals, and as such, are accountable for their professional judgement and decision-making.
 While occupational therapists collaborate with other health care professionals to provide safe, effective, ethical, and client-centred occupational therapy services, if an occupational therapist has questions or concerns about a referral, they should clarify these prior to proceeding if possible.